 Oh, if you hit it when very few visitors are around, you may even hear the moans of the spirits who still remain.

 Shriver House Museum

 During their 1996 restoration project, live civil war bullets were recovered.
-Also, you’ll be able to see the Period Garden and several embedded bullet holes.
+Check out the Period Garden where several embedded bullet holes still remain.

 Lincoln Train Museum

 Through a tour of the Lincoln Train Museum, America’s story is retraced from the days of our Founding Fathers through September 11, 2001.